Appointments

 We offer phlebotomy clinics four morning a week with our Health Care Assistants.

-Please phone Reception and book your appointment time, it is very important that you attend the surgery ONLY 5 minutes ahead of your appointment, any appointment time which is missed or you arrive late, we may have to re-arrange your appointment to another day.
+Please phone Reception and book your appointment time, it is especially important that you attend the surgery ONLY 5 minutes ahead of your appointment, if any appointment time is missed, or you arrive late, we may have to re-arrange your appointment to another day.

 INR Blood Clinic appointments need to be booked via the Hospital, we do not do INR checks at the surgery.

-Please allow seven days after having bloods taken to call in for results (only if you have not received a text mesaage regarding your results from the GP).
+Please allow seven days after having bloods taken to call in for results (only if you have not received a text message regarding your results from the GP).

 Cancelling or changing an appointment